My name is Shane Melaugh, I’m the owner of ActiveGrowth and here are a few things about me:

 In my personal life, I decided that I wanted to see a bit of the world and so moved to Romania.
 There, I teamed up with Paul McCarthy, created several WordPress plugins and eventually we started Thrive Themes together.

-I caught the travel bug and lived in half a dozen different places over the next few years.
+I caught the travel bug: I traveled to and lived in dozens of countries over the next years.

 It's sometimes still hard to believe, but by persisting through failure after failure I'd somehow managed to come out the other end with a better life than I'd ever thought possible.
 I had complete financial freedom and on top of that, I could live and work anywhere in the world.

 This good fortune has allowed me to focus more outward and more towards things that aren't just about me.

 Thrive Themes is one such example: the company has been growing rapidly and not only do we reach far more people with it than ever before, but we're also using the business as a platform for our team members to learn and grow their own skills.
 The goal is not just to create a successful company, but to create a company that creates successful people.

 This website, which has had 3 different names since its inception, is where all this business experience comes together.
 Here, I've always provided a behind-the-scenes look at how I run my businesses.
 Whenever I find the time, I write and make videos about what I learn along my journey.